MarcialRosales/concourse-workshop/basicPipeline.md

 - **Jobs** describe the actual work a pipeline does.
 A Job consists of a build plan.
 (See `plan` )
 - A **build plan** consists of multiple steps.
 For now, each step is a task.
 But we will see later that there are 2 more steps: *fetch* and *update resource steps*.
 These steps can be arranged to run in parallel or in sequence.
 (See array with just one element `task`)
 - A **task** is a script executed within a container using a docker image that we specify in the pipeline.
 We can use any scripting language available in the docker's image, e.g. python, perl, bash, ruby. (see  `platform`, `image_resource`, and `run` attributes of a task)

+### A bit about Concourse Architecture

+We already know that Concourse is made up of a UI+RestAPI and a number of worker machines.
+The UI+RestAPI is called ATC.

+- Workers are machines running Garden, a container technology developed by Pivotal.
+There can be many and we scale Concourse by adding more of these.
+- Tasks have an attribute called `platform`.
+And worker machines register with a platform's name, e.g. linux, windows, darwin, iphone, etc.
+- There is another component called TSA.
+Each worker registers itself with the Concourse cluster via the TSA.

 ## <a name="lab2"></a> Lab 2 - Produce a file with a greeting message